 - A. Prior to March 1, the Administrative Librarian submits to the Library Board a proposed operating budget for the fiscal year commencing the following May 1.
 The operating budget includes proposed expenditures and the means of financing them. - B. Public hearings are conducted to obtain taxpayer comments. - C. Prior to May 1, the budget is presented to the Village Board and legally enacted by Village Board action.
-This is the amount reported as original budget. - D. The Administrative Librarian is authorized to transfer budgeted amounts between departments within any fund; however, any revisions that alter the total expenditures of any fund must be communicated to the Library Board. - E. Budgets are adopted and formal budgetary integration is employed as a management control device during the year for the General Fund. - F. All budgets for these funds are adopted on a basis consistent with generally accepted accounting principles. - G. Budgetary authority lapses at year end. - H. State law requires that "expenditures be made in conformity with appropriations/budget."
+This is the amount reported as original budget. - D. The Administrative Librarian is authorized to transfer budgeted amounts between departments within any fund; however, any revisions that alter the total expenditures of any fund must be communicated to the Library Board. - E. Budgets are adopted and formal budgetary integration is employed as a management control device during the year for the General Fund. - F. State law requires that "expenditures be made in conformity with appropriations/budget."
 As under the budget act, transfers between line items, departments and funds may be made by administrative action.
 The fund budget reflects all amendment needs.
 The level of legal control is at the fund level.